 The leniency program in Japan is basically a system under which the earlier an entrepreneur applies for leniency, the higher the immunity and reduction in surcharges that is granted.
 For example, the first leniency applicant apply for the leniency program before the investigation start date may be granted full immunity from surcharges (Article 7-2, paragraph 10 of the Act) as well as immunity from criminal accusation (See also 3.1), while the second applicant may be granted only a 50% reduction in surcharges (Article 7-2, paragraph 11 of the Act).
-The third to fifth applicants that apply before the investigation start date or any applicants that apply on and after the investigation start date may only be granted a 30% reduction (Article 7-2, paragraph 12 of the Act).
+The third to fifth applicants that apply before the investigation start date may only be granted a 30% reduction (Article 7-2, paragraph 12 of the Act).
 As such, entrepreneurs are given the incentive to make early an application for leniency, and the size of the incentive will differ between the first and subsequent applicants accordingly.